hilton/hilton.github.com/blog/_posts/2014-08-01-missing-from-scala-style-guide.md

 3. Is it okay to vertically-align consecutive lines on anything other than the first non-whitespace character?
 4. Is there a limit on the number of method arguments?

-The Scala Style Guide (the guide) doesn’t specify a maximum line length, which makes sense because it depends on various factors.
+The Scala Style Guide (henceforth, ‘the guide’) doesn’t specify a maximum line length, which makes sense because it depends on various factors.
 Code conventions should probably pick one, depending on their development hardware and software, and how progressive the team is.
 The guide merely says that there is a maximum length and that:

 > usually that length is anywhere above 80 characters